huijing/huijing.github.io/_drafts/image-perf.md

 Ideally, you'd want to export your images using your image editor's "Save for Web" (or similar functionality) as demonstrated earlier, then run them through a specialised image optimiser.
 There are plenty of options for that, either online or as installed applications, like [FileOptimizer](http://nikkhokkho.sourceforge.net/static.php?page=FileOptimizer) for Windows or [ImageOptim](https://imageoptim.com/) for Mac and Linux.

-There is also the option of using an online service like [Cloudinary](https://cloudinary.com/).
-Cloudinary supports a wide range of development platforms by offering client-side integration libraries and SDKs.

-If you are building a static site without any frameworks, you still upload images to your Cloudinary account and use them as your image source like you would any image hosting service.
-The added plus is that you can utilise the Cloudinary API to resize and transform the images you uploaded using simple URL parameters.
-You can even specify different image formats (Cloudinary supports even the latest ones) and all the processing is taken care of by Cloudinary's servers.

 ## New file formats

 There are also a number of new formats being developed that offer higher quality at lower file sizes.
 As of now, these formats are far from being universally supported.
 Still, it's good to know about their existence and follow their development as we go along.